carbon-io/carbond/docs/guide/logging.rst

 Logging output
 --------------

-All output of the logging facility is directed to stderr.
+All output of the logging facility is directed to ``stderr``.
 This can then be piped manually or via a process manager into log files or to implement more elaborate logging strategies.